At a glance

 - ROS2: If the device is running ROS2 and the agent has detected it, it will show up here with details about the ROS2 topics being monitored.

 The Metadata section allows you to add custom key-value pairs to help identify and organize devices.
-Common metadata includes:
+Common metadata includes:- Software versions

 - Hardware serial numbers